 Employers can choose whether to pay superannuation on additional wages that are distributed due to the JobKeeper Payment.

-- Those who work for multiple employers will be required to notify their primary employers of their interest in the subsidy.
+- Those who work for multiple employers must notify their primary employers of their interest in the subsidy.

-- Workers who are not Australian citizens will need to inform their employers of their current visa status, which will be used to determine their eligibility for the subsidy.
+- Workers who are not Australian citizens must inform their employers of their current visa status, which will be used to determine their eligibility for the subsidy.